Skip to content

 parse_config_token

-def parse_config_token(config_token: str) -> Tuple[str, str, Any]
+python def parse_config_token(config_token: str) -> Tuple[str, str, Any]

 Split a user-supplied configuration-token into its components.